Sleepytale Logo

 Tubas went bwa bwa bwa.

-People waved streamers that caught the light and spun it into little sparkles that danced along the street.
+People waved streamers that caught the light and spun it into sparkles that skittered along the street like something alive.

-She counted one two, then checked for things nearby, then counted again.
+She counted one two, checked for things nearby, then counted again.

-When a tiny dog zipped between her feet like a happy biscuit, Rosie froze so the dog could zip out again.
+When a tiny dog zipped between her feet like a happy biscuit, Rosie froze mid-stride so the dog could zip out the other side.

 But when she turned to bow, her tail flicked a stack of paper butterflies that had been sitting on a bench.